Application Management

 property of the bootstrapped app configuration, and in the initialization options in the bootstrapped app code must be the same.

-You must specify the name of the bootstraping app and clear the starting context passed by Glue42 Enterprise to it.
+You must specify the name of the bootstrapping app and clear the starting context passed by Glue42 Enterprise to it.
 Clearing the starting context is very important, because Glue42 Enterprise by default will store the command line arguments with which the bootstrapper has been started and will try to pass them again on restore, which in some cases may not be possible or may lead to undesired results.

-Application Configuration
+App Configuration

 property of the "details"